nishikawa1031/custom_log_space/README.md

 The CustomLogSpace gem allows Rails developers to direct Rails logs to files, organized by each controller and action.
 This organization simplifies debugging and analysis.

+Thanks to this gem, developers are freed from the hassle of constantly starting the rails server to check logs every time an action in a controller is executed.

 ## Installation

 To begin, add the gem to your application's Gemfile: